mhibatallah/mhibatallah.github.io/_pages/about.md

 - **Email:** mhibatallah at uwaterloo dot ca

-I’m always eager to connect with prospective students, collaborators interested in the synergy of language models and quantum/many‑body science!
+I’m always eager to connect with prospective students and collaborators interested in the synergy of language models and quantum/many‑body science!
 You can check out the [group section](/group/) of this website for more details.

 ---